Pagnito/docker-compose/README.md

-Install docker and docker-compose
+1. Install docker and docker-compose
-Run docker-compose build
+2. Run docker-compose build
-Run docker-compose up
+3. Run docker-compose up
+4. If backend fails, run 3 again

+I set a timeout on creating table, didnt have time to find a way to create table after db was created.

 I used console.log for logging to log errors and payloads.
 We can direct those logs to wherever we need and can monitor more than just "request happened".